-Ocwen's Related Party Transactions Approval Policy (the "Policy") sets forth our policies and procedures for the review, approval and monitoring of Related Party Transactions (which, as defined in the Policy and subject to certain exceptions, includes transactions in which the amount involved exceeds \$120,000 and that involve Ocwen and (i) any person who is a director, nominee for director or senior vice-president or higher ranking employee of the Company or any of its subsidiaries and any other person who performs policy-making functions for the Company, (ii) any person who beneficially owns more than five percent of any class of the Company's voting securities, (iii) any immediate family member of any of the foregoing persons, (iv) any entity or individual controlling or under common control with the Company or any of its subsidiaries, (v) any entity or individual covered by paragraph f or g of the definition of "Related Parties" in the Glossary of Financial Accounting Standards Board Accounting Standards Codification 850, Related Party Disclosures ("ASC 850") such that disclosures of transactions with such entity or individual would be required in the Company's audited financial statements under ASC 850, (vi) any entity or individual sharing any risk, compliance, internal audit or vendor oversight function with the Company or any of its subsidiaries or (vii) any Specified Companies designated by the Risk and Compliance Committee of the Board of Directors notwithstanding that such Specified Companies are not "related persons" as defined in Item 404 of SEC Regulation S-K ("Item 404"") or "related parties" as defined in ASC 850.
+Ocwen's Related Party Transactions Approval Policy (the Policy) sets forth our policies and procedures for the review, approval and monitoring of Related Party Transactions (which, as defined in the Policy and subject to certain exceptions, includes transactions in which the amount involved exceeds \$120,000 and that involve Ocwen and (i) any person who is a director, nominee for director or senior vice-president or higher ranking employee of the Company or any of its subsidiaries and any other person who performs policy-making functions for the Company, (ii) any person who beneficially owns more than five percent of any class of the Company's voting securities, (iii) any immediate family member of any of the foregoing persons, (iv) any entity or individual controlling or under common control with the Company or any of its subsidiaries, (v) any entity or individual covered by paragraph f or g of the definition of "Related Parties" in the Glossary of Financial Accounting Standards Board Accounting Standards Codification 850, Related Party Disclosures (ASC 850) such that disclosures of transactions with such entity or individual would be required in the Company's audited financial statements under ASC 850, (vi) any entity or individual sharing any risk, compliance, internal audit or vendor oversight function with the Company or any of its subsidiaries or (vii) any Specified Companies designated by the Risk and Compliance Committee of the Board of Directors notwithstanding that such Specified Companies are not "related persons" as defined in Item 404 of SEC Regulation S-K (Item 404) or "related parties" as defined in ASC 850.
 Our written Code of Business Conduct and Ethics, which is available at www.ocwen.com, also includes policies and procedures that broadly cover situations in which conflicts of interest may arise.

-The Risk and Compliance Committee (the "Committee") of the Board of Directors provides independent review, approval and oversight of Related Party Transactions as required under the Policy.
-The Committee approved the Related Party Transactions discussed below.
+The Risk and Compliance Committee (R&C Committee) of the Board of Directors provides independent review, approval and oversight of Related Party Transactions as required under the Policy.
+The R&C Committee approved the Related Party Transactions discussed below.

-In connection with the review and approval of a Related Party Transaction, the Committee is to be provided with the pertinent details of the proposed Related Party Transaction, including the terms of the transaction, the business purpose of the transaction, and the perceived benefits or any detriments to Ocwen.
-In determining whether to approve a Related Party Transaction, the Committee evaluates whether the transaction is consistent with the interests of the Company and its shareholders.
-The Committee will prohibit any Related Party Transaction that the Committee determines to be inconsistent with the interests of the Company and its shareholders.
-In making this determination, the Committee may consider the following factors, as well as any others it deems appropriate, to the extent relevant to the transaction: (i) whether there are any alternatives to the Related Party Transaction; (ii) whether the Related Party Transaction is on terms comparable to those available to third parties; (iii) the potential for the Related Party Transaction to lead to an actual or apparent conflict of interest and any safeguards imposed to prevent such actual or apparent conflicts, (iv) the overall fairness of the Related Party Transaction to Ocwen and (v) any impact, positive or negative, on borrowers or mortgage loan investors.
-The Committee may request or require members of management to make certain modifications to a proposed Related Party Transaction prior to its approval of such Related Party Transaction.
-In addition to pre-approving Related Party Transactions on a transaction-specific basis, the Committee may pre-approve categories of Related Party Transactions meeting certain criteria, on the basis that all such transactions merit pre-approval under the standards described above.
+In connection with the review and approval of a Related Party Transaction, the R&C Committee is to be provided with the pertinent details of the proposed Related Party Transaction, including the terms of the transaction, the business purpose of the transaction, and the perceived benefits or any detriments to Ocwen.
+In determining whether to approve a Related Party Transaction, the R&C Committee evaluates whether the transaction is consistent with the interests of the Company and its shareholders.
+The R&C Committee will prohibit any Related Party Transaction that the R&C Committee determines to be inconsistent with the interests of the Company and its shareholders.
+In making this determination, the R&C Committee may consider the following factors, as well as any others it deems appropriate, to the extent relevant to the transaction: (i) whether there are any alternatives to the Related Party Transaction; (ii) whether the Related Party Transaction to lead to an actual or apparent conflict of interest and any safeguards imposed to prevent such actual or apparent conflicts, (iv) the overall fairness of the Related Party Transaction to Ocwen and (v) any impact, positive or negative, on borrowers or mortgage loan investors.
+The R&C Committee may request or require members of management to make certain modifications to a proposed Related Party Transaction prior to its approval of such Related Party Transaction.
+In addition to pre-approving Related Party Transactions meeting certain criteria, on the basis that all such transactions merit pre-approval under the standards described above.